TimoEich/Tmy/README.md

         -   [] Personal Computer
         -   [] Cloud
     -   [] I think we need less channels, possible?
+    -   [] Building arms-info and & fury-info
+        -   [] both should look the same, as far as possible
     -   [] Formatting every Channel Content
     -   [] Try writing down faq's from ppl on the server
         -   [] Interface FAQ's